-When a retinal vein occlusion occurs it can not drain the blood back to the heart and this leads to hemorrhages (bleeding) and leakage of fluid between the retina producing blurred vision that gets worse in hours or days in the affected eye.
+The retina receives oxygen and nutrients from blood that comes from the arteries, and once the oxygen is released the blood returns to the heart through the veins of the retina.
+A retinal vein occlusion occurs when one of these veins becomes blocked.
+When this happens, the vein cannot drain the blood back to the heart and this leads to hemorrhages (bleeding) and leakage of fluid between the retina producing blurred vision that gets worse in hours or days in the affected eye.

-Currently the treatment consists of the application of intraocular medications and/or laser.
-This can be done in the office and the patient returns home immediately after being applied and can go back to work the next day.
+Currently, treatment for a retinal vein occlusion consists of applying intraocular medications and/or laser.
+These outpatient procedures can be performed in a specific area of the office, and after the treatment the patient can immediately return home and go to work the next day.

 Hemi-Central Retinal Vein Occlusion

 Hemi-Central Retinal Vein Occlusion (Photo Taken Using Angiography)

 Tijuana Retina Center © 2017 -